zacscott/just-logged-in-users/readme.txt

 == Description ==

-Disable the site and return a 403 forbidden header.
+Disable the site for non-logged in users and return a 403 forbidden header.

 Useful for a private site which you dont want anyone snooping around on.